pasqua1e/f5-automation-labs/docs/class1/module4/lab2.rst

 6. Click on  ``Format JSON``, ``Validate JSON`` and ``Validate AS3 Declaration``.
 Make sure the Declaration is valid!

 7. Using Postman, use the **BIG-IQ AS3 Declaration** collection in order to create the service on the BIG-IP through BIG-IQ.
-Copy/Past the declaration into Postman.
+Copy/Past the declaration into Postman:

    POST https://10.1.1.4/mgmt/shared/appsvcs/declare?async=true